EMBRYOPSIDA Pirani & Prado

 Ecology & Physiology.
 Members of Zygophyllaceae are notable components of halophytic vegetation in the Irano-Turanian area and in seasonally dry tropical forests, especially in Central America, but also elsewhere, some species being extremely tolerant of drought and/or of high temperatures (Pennington et al. 2009; Godoy-Bürki et al. 2019; see also articles in Ann.
 Bot.
 115(3).
 2015).
 Larrea tridentata, the creosote bush, is an important shrub of the deserts of S.W.
 North America; it is very drought tolerant indeed and can be the only shrub in those deserts.
 S. D. Smith et al. (1997 and references) noted that L. tridentat was odd among desert plants in that its photosynthetic rate was little affected by temperature changes and that the plant remained metabolically active during the dry season.

-For C4 photosynthesis, known from genera like Zygophyllum, Tetraena (only T. simplex) and Kallstroemia, see Muhaidat et al. (2007) and Lauterbach et al. (2016).
+For C4 photosynthesis, known from genera like Zygophyllum, Tetraena (only T. simplex) and Kallstroemia, see Muhaidat et al. (2007) and Lauterbach et al. (2016, 2019).
 In Tetraena there is a switch in C4 types between the flattened cotyledons, which persist for quite a time on the young plant, and the terete leaves that follow (Muhaidat et al. 2018: atriplicoid → kochioid anatomy).
 Christin et al. (2011b) suggest dates for when the C4 pathway may have been acquired.
 Lauterbach et al. (2019) note that enlargement of the bundle sheath cells in C3 Tribuloideae may have preceded the development of C4 photosynthesis there, vein density increasing only subsequently; organelles in the bundle sheath cells were close to the bundle itself, as in other C4 plants.